 Status of Biobot wastewater reporting.
 The estimates and forecast described here use wastewater data reported by Biobot.
-Biobot is now updating their data on Fridays or Mondays, and the CDC has awarded several prior Biobot sites to a company called Verily.
-The transitionary phase at Biobot seems mostly through, though Biobot is contesting the contract reassignment in court.
+Biobot is now updating their data less frequently, and reportedly the CDC is in the process of reauthorizing their wastewater contract to a different entity.
 As long as national wastewater data are being reported, the PMC reports will continue.
+It is administratively burdensome but analytically easy to deal with this changes, but there may be delays in the coming weeks.